rustunit/bevy_ios_iap/README.md

 * fetch detailed products
 * purchase
 * listen to changes in previous transactions
-* fetch list of all transactions (to restore old purchases)
+* fetch list of all transactions (to restore old purchases of non-consumables)

 ## Notes
 * does not return locally un-signed/un-verified transactions